How Energy Efficient Insulation Can Save You Money

 Different types of Insulation

 Each type of Insulation will state the R-Value.
 This is measured per inch and is to represent the resistance of heat transfer which takes place at that rate.
-With this value the bigger the number, the better.
+With this value, the bigger the number the better the insulation, which results in a more energy efficient home.
 In tightly spaced areas it is a good idea to use a insulation which has a very good R-value.
 However, in places with more room, you can typically get away with a lower R-value material by using a thicker layer.
 This is because the better insulation is more expensive, so the lower R-value can be used in larger quantities whilst being more cost effective.

-The General rule of thumb you can follow is that the more insulation that you end up using, the more your heating and cooling bill will go down.
+The General rule of thumb you can follow is that the more insulation that you end up using, the more your heating and cooling bill will go down, thus creating an energy efficient environment.
 However, it is worth noting that there is a point where the amount of insulation you use will become less effective than what is desirable cost wise.
 If you wish to know this exact point, you should consult with the Department of Energy, to find out what the right amount of insulation to use based on the climate you live in.

 Where to Add insulation